Skip to content

 Digital employee experience

-Digital employee experience definition
+Digital Employee Experience definition

-If you are still trying to understand what this actually means, imagine a scenario where there are a wide assortment of technologies in the workplace.
-There might be a documentation storage repository, some shared network folders, a form building technology, or maybe even an activity stream of sorts.
-All of these applications aim to serve a purpose by assisting employees in some way.
-However, if these applications or documents are not easy to access or use (or aren’t available on mobile) then the employee experience won’t be very great.
+If you are still trying to understand what this actually means, imagine a scenario where there are a wide assortment of technologies in the workplace, such as a documentation storage repository, shared network folders, an online form builder, or even an activity stream of sorts.

-DEX aims to solve this because it shifts the focus to technology that employees want to use, can use, and enjoy using.
+DEX shifts the focus to technology that employees want to use, can use, and enjoy using.
 It puts employees at the heart, with a focus on their engagement.

-Why does the digital employe experience matter?
+Why does the digital employee experience matter?

-Many organizations fail at DEX because no one has taken real ownership over it.
 Human Resources want happy employees, and IT wants good technology without shadow IT.
-But, as you can imagine, these two groups rarely interact or align with each other.
+As you can imagine, these two groups rarely interact or align with each other.
 So there might be some strong employee experiences, and some good technology acquired, but they are still mostly happening in isolation of each other.

-The digital employee experience aims to close that gap with tools like modern intranets (and extranets!) —which serve both IT and HR better than they did ten years ago.
+The digital employee experience aims to close that gap with tools like modern intranets (and extranets!)—which serve both IT and HR better than they did ten years ago.

 At the center of your digital workplace, an intranet provides a seamless user experience, reducing the need for additional applications, but more importantly, ensuring employees have access to tools that help them get their jobs done.
 From the time a user first logs in there is a cohesive experience with Single Sign-On.
 The result is a strong consistent experience across different devices, giving employees access to everything they need, from wherever they are.